Rijalsujal1/Nepal-T20-Analysis/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details (if you plan to add one).
+This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Contact